History

 were available every 10 years and were interpolated to obtain annual estimates.

-items fluctuated widely and were smoothed with five‑year moving averages
+fluctuated widely and were smoothed with five‑year moving averages to

 The rural population as a percent of the

-used to include all places of less than 2,500 people.
-However since 1950, unincorporated areas with high population
+to include all places of less than 2,500 people.
+However since 1950, unincorporated areas with

-chart was printed, since only the Census every 10 years shows exactly which
+when the chart was printed, since only the Census every 10 years shows exactly

-the other data on the chart can be estimated from national sample surveys every
+Most of the other data on the chart can be estimated from national

 Average